Minster Property Management

 Towards the end of the first year, the annual budget based on historic costs incurred during the year will be prepared about a month before the property's financial year end (the year end date will be specified in your Lease).
 The budget will be circulated to property owners inviting constructive comments within 21 days and may then be adjusted prior to invoicing.
 It should be remembered that this remains an estimate and any unforeseen deficits may necessitate an excess levy.
 Owners will be advised of any deficit as soon as it is known.
 Funds not spent in any category will remain in the bank account for the property and will either be set off against future charges or be placed in reserves.

 We always endeavour as good management practice to maintain reserve funds for the development to ensure that finance is available for long term maintenance and major items of expenditure.
 We believe this is preferable to making periodic one off levies.
 In our budgets, we show a "Reserve Section" separate from the Service Charge to enable owners to differentiate between the day-to-day running costs and the reserve funds.
-After the first financial year, we also prepare a five year budget forecast which is normally presented at the Annual General Meeting.
-This forecast includes both regular services and long term planned maintenance.
+After the first financial year, we also prepare a five year budget forecast for properties where there are a number of cyclical and long term maintenance programmes, which is normally presented at the Annual General Meeting.
+This forecastincludes both regular services and long term planned maintenance.
 It enables owners to plan ahead for future expenditure.
 The forecast is reviewed each year and forms the basis of the annual budget.

 back to top